 Legal Research Center

 Susan Mandiberg has conducted anthropological fieldwork in rural Ecuador.
 Before joining the law school faculty, she was a trial and appellate attorney with the public defenders’ offices for Multnomah County and the federal courts and an associate with a Portland law firm.
 Mandiberg is co-author of a treatise on the subject of environmental crimes and has written a number of articles on the same topic.
-Mandiberg has taught law in Spanish both as a Fulbright professor of law in Venezuela and as a guest lecturer at the Faculty of Law, University of the Basque Country in San Sebastian (Donostia), Spain.
-She has recently taught and lectured at national law schools in India.
+Mandiberg has taught law in Spanish both as a Fulbright professor of law in Venezuela and as a guest lecturer at law schools in Spain, Mexico, and Colombia.
+She has also lectured at national law schools in India.
 She is a member of the Oregon State Bar.

 Specialty Areas & Course Descriptions